mrjbq7/zig-gitweb/README.md

 ### Configuration File

-zig-gitweb uses a configuration file (cgitrc) to specify repository locations and settings.
+zig-gitweb uses a configuration file (gitweb.conf) to specify repository locations and settings.
 The configuration file is read from:
-1. The path specified in the `CGIT_CONFIG` environment variable
+1. The path specified in the `GITWEB_CONFIG` environment variable
-2. `/etc/cgitrc` (default location)
+2. `/etc/gitweb.conf` (default location)

-See `cgitrc.example` for a complete example configuration.
+See `gitweb.conf.example` for a complete example configuration.

 ### Repository Setup